Becksteinlab/imdclient/docs/source/protocol_v3.rst

 available data packets, the fixed order of the list still applies to the remaining packets in the session.

+.. versionchanged:: 3

+   In IMDv2, any packet order sent by the simulation engine is acceptable and IMD frames in the same session don't have to contain the same data packets.
+   For example, an IMD frame in which only energies are sent can be followed by an IMD frame in which only coordinates are sent.
+In IMDv3, all packets specified in the session info must be sent in the same order and for every IMD frame.

 Units
 -----

-Like in IMDv2, the units in IMDv3 are fixed.
+The units in IMDv3 are fixed.
 The simulation engine must convert values into these units before sending them through the socket.
 The receiver must also convert forces it sends back to the simulation engine into these units.